valeriangalliat/blog/2020/11/upgrading-hackintosh-catalina-big-sur-clover-opencore.md

-Since I have an Intel system, I could use the [USBMap](https://github.com/corpnewt/USBMap) tool and basically just plug something in all my USB ports (not even necessarily at the same time), and it would figure all the ones that were used, and generate a map of just those ports under the form of a kext.
+Since I have an Intel system, I could use the [USBMap](https://github.com/corpnewt/USBMap) tool and basically just plug something in all my USB ports (not even necessarily at the same time), and it would figure all the ones that were used.
+Then I marked the ones that were USB 2.0 as opposed to 3.0, and it generated a map of just those ports under the form of a kext.

 That's literally all that I had to do, and I could indeed remove USBInjectAll and set the `XhciPortLimit` quirk to `False` and everything